curl/curl/docs/URL-SYNTAX.md

 ### "localhost"

-Starting in curl 7.77.0, curl will use loopback IP addresses for the name `localhost`: `127.0.0.1` and `::1`.
-It will not try to resolve the name using the resolver functions.
+Starting in curl 7.77.0, curl uses loopback IP addresses for the name `localhost`: `127.0.0.1` and `::1`.
+It does not resolve the name using the resolver functions.

 This is done to make sure the host accessed is truly the localhost - the local machine.